martinmoene/clamp-proposal/README.md

 Design decisions
 ------------------
 We chose the name *clamp* as it is expressive and is already being used in other libraries [^2].
-Another name could be *limit*.

 `clamp()` can be regarded as a sibling of `std::min()` and `std::max()`.
 This makes it desirable to follow their interface using constexpr, passing parameters by const reference and returning the result by const reference.
 Passing values by `const &` is desired for types that have a possibly expensive copy constructor such as `cpp_int` of Boost.Multiprecision [[5]](#ref5) and `std::seminumeric::integer` from the Proposal for Unbounded-Precision Integer Types [[6](#6)].